The Museum is asking for your help to identify displaced children and document what became of these young Holocaust survivors after the war.

 I miss our freelance writers, like our 80-year-old art critic Judith Helfer, who had the wrinkle-free face of a delicate Chinese porcelain doll and a soft voice to match her features.
 Judith came from a prominent family of Rabbis; she died in 2002.

 I miss Frederick R. Lachman (top right), a Jewish scholar, author, historian and executive editor of the Encyclopedia Judaica, who wrote Aufbau‘s column “Was das Judentum dazu sagt”, on how Judaism approached the issues of the day.
-Lachman — with his disarming whit, poignancy and very long-form writing style — once took me aside and shared with me his anguish that some people still thought that German-Jewry started with Hitler.
+Lachman — with his disarming wit, poignancy and very long-form writing style — once took me aside and shared with me his anguish that some people still thought that German-Jewry started with Hitler.
 “Child,” he urged me, “continue to fight this misjudgment.”
 I have and always will.
 Lachman died in 1998 at the age of 96.

 I miss our photographer Erich Hartmann (at left), who worked for MAGNUM and accompanied me to many assignments, most memorably to an interview with Wolf Ulrich von Hassell, the son of a German resistance fighter in Nazi Germany.
 You can read the article (in German) and view the photo Hartmann took here.
-Hartmann, who was as elegant and polite as an English gentleman and such a Mensch, passed away in 1993.
+Hartmann, who was as elegant and polite as an English gentleman and such a Mensch, passed away in 1999.

 I miss Lisa Schwartz (bottom, at right), who was the vice president and Grande Dame of Aufbau.
 As a former hat model, she was as eccentric and charming as you’d imagine, and I miss her dry humor and hearty laughter.
 She chain-smoked and flirted with everyone.
 She had survived the war in Switzerland as a child and still vacationed there every year.
 We lost contact; but I do hope she is alright.
+[Update: Lisa Schwartz passed away in March 2012 at the age of 90.
+May she rest in peace.]

 Years back, all of them would have been present at a conference like that, either participating in the panels, sitting on the podium, or in the audience.